-Citing lack of jurisdiction, a federal district court judge in Washington, DC, last Wednesday rejected a request of a former trader with Amaranth Advisors LLC for a declaratory ruling that FERC's assertion of authority in the natural gas futures markets violates a number of federal laws.
+Citing lack of jurisdiction, a federal district court judge in Washington, DC, has rejected a request of a former trader with Amaranth Advisors LLC for a declaratory judgment stating that FERC's assertion of authority in the natural gas futures markets violates a number of federal laws.

 "Hunter seeks a declaration from this court that FERC's 'assertion of jurisdiction over trading of energy commodities for future delivery' conflicts with the EPAct, the NGA [Natural Gas Act] and the Commodity Exchange Act and that FERC is 'enjoined from proceeding with any enforcement action against plaintiff.'
 He argues that this claim is not a challenge to the OSC, but rather a challenge to FERC's determination of jurisdiction.
 FERC...argues that Hunter's declaratory judgment action essentially constitutes a challenge to FERC's assertion of jurisdiction via the OSC, and as such must be brought in the court of appeals.
 I agree," said U.S. District Judge Richard Leon in his ruling.

 "Although he [Hunter] concedes, in essence, that judicial review of a FERC order must be brought in the circuit courts, he attempts to recast his declaratory judgment claim as a challenge to the scope of FERC's jurisdiction as opposed to a challenge to its OSC.
 It doesn't work.
 Hunter's declaratory judgment claim is so intertwined with the OSC and accompanying enforcement proceedings that it must be construed as an attack on the OSC itself," Leon wrote.